ialom1/chain-caliper/README.md

         }

         await monitor.start(){
-            // starts a mechanism to monitor the resources mentioned int he benchmark config file }
+            // starts a mechanism to monitor the resources mentioned in the benchmark config file }

         let allTests = configObject.test.rounds;